vg-json-data/sm-json-data/strats.md

 `leaveWithRunway` has the following properties:

 * _length:_ The number of tiles in the runway
+* _openEnd:_ Any runway that is used to gain momentum has two ends (although in this case one of those ends is always a door transition).
+An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
+Since those offer a bit more room, this property indicates the number of open ends that are available for charging (0 or 1).
 * The following properties further define the tiles in `length`, by indicating how many of them have some particularities.
 Sloped tiles impact the required number of tiles to charge a shinespark.
 Those properties will be missing if there are no such tiles.
 In places with more than 45 tiles where it's not relevant, that information will also be omitted.
-All up/down tile counts assume Samus is running towards the door, and must be reversed when Samus is coming into the room.
+All up/down tile counts assume Samus is running towards the door.
   * _gentleUpTiles:_ Indicates how many tiles gently slope upwards (like in Speed Booster Hall).
   * _gentleDownTiles:_ Indicates how many tiles gently slope downwards (like in Speed Booster Hall).
   * _steepUpTiles:_ Indicates how many tiles steeply slope upwards (like in Landing Site).
   * _steepDownTiles:_ Indicates how many tiles steeply slope downwards (like in Landing Site).
   * _startingDownTiles:_  Indicates how many tiles slope downwards at the expected start of the running space.
 A stutter can't be executed on those tiles.

-* _openEnd:_ Any runway that is used to gain momentum has two ends (although in the case of actual `runway`s one of those ends is always a door transition).
-An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
-Since those offer a bit more room, this property indicates the number of open ends that are available for charging ( 0 or 1).
+In most cases, what matters is the effective runway length (ERL), which takes into account how slopes temporarily slow down Samus' horizontal movement:

+`ERL = length - 9/16 * (1 - openEnd) + 1/3 * steepUpTiles + 1/7 * steepDownTiles + 5/27 * gentleUpTiles + 5/59 * gentleDownTiles`

 In a heated room, a `leaveWithRunway` exit condition implicitly includes `heatFrames` needed to use the runway.
 The amount of `heatFrames` required depends on the entrance condition in the next room, and the details of how these `heatFrames` may be calculated are described under each entrance condition [below](#entrance-conditions).
 If the `from` and `to` nodes of the strat are different nodes, then it is assumed that the strat property `requires` already includes any heat frames needed to reach the starting point of the runway (the side furthest from the door), in which case the implicit `heatFrames` in `leaveWithRunway` will only account for the heat frames needed to use the runway in one direction, moving towards the door.
 If the `from` and `to` nodes of the strat are the same node, then the implicit `heatFrames` includes all heat frames needed to enter the room through the door, position appropriately on the runway, execute the required movement, and exit the room through the door.